 The Imaging Aperture Photometry strategy presents users with various options to define the size, and location for the photometry aperture used for extracting the source flux.
-The background flux is determined from the sky annulus whose inner and outer radii are also provided as input parameters.
+The background flux is determined from the Sky annulus whose inner radius and outer radius are also provided as input parameters.

 - Aperture radius: The aperture used for imaging aperture photometry is circular, and this parameter specifies the radius in arcsec of the circular aperture used for extraction.

 - Perform Background Subtraction Using: There is an option to perform background subtraction using the background estimated from a background region specified by the user, or using a noiseless sky background.
 The background region is defined by specifying the inner radius and outer radius parameters for the Sky annulus.

 Note that when a Sky Annulus is specified, it includes contamination from all sources within the scene that contribute to the annulus in addition to the sky, e.g., when overlapping sources are present, or extended profile wings of the source itself contributes to the background extraction aperture.
 When the background subtraction is performed, the contamination and sky contributions are subtracted.
 The estimated contamination from sources within the scene over the sky background is reported in the ETC output Reports pane as Fraction of total background due to signal from the scene.